‘Brat is beautiful’: Fort Campbell teacher shares military child pride with students

 |0

-This work, ‘Brat is beautiful’: Fort Campbell teacher shares military child pride with students [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Brat is beautiful’: Fort Campbell teacher shares military child pride with students, by Ethan Steinquest, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-‘Brat is beautiful’: Fort Campbell teacher shares military child pride with students

 LEAVE A COMMENT